jnnhc/name-sort/ReadMe-NameSort.txt

 Name Sorting

 1) To run the console app, go to PersonSort.java and hit Run.
+(Note: pls force update local mvn repo for junit lib)
 2) Enter the full path of the input text file.
 For simplicity, we will just use .txt files

 ===================